Suspect shot by trooper dies

 The investigation into the incident is continuing.

-This is at least the fourth officer-involved fatal shooting this year in The Daily Star's coverage area.
+This is at least the fourth officer-involved fatal shooting this year in The Daily Star's coverage area of Chenango, Delaware, Otsego and Schoharie counties.

 Tyler Green, 23, was fatally shot during a confrontation with Oneonta police in front of his River Street home on April 6 following a call regarding a domestic dispute.
 Attorney General Letitia James' office investigated and ruled the shooting was justified.

-Roger Lynch, 59, of Franklin, was fatally shot by troopers after an hours-long standoff at his home in Franklin on Aug.
-6. Troopers said Lynch pointed a shot gun a troopers when he was shot.
+Roger Lynch, 59, of Franklin, was fatally shot by troopers after he pointed a shot gun at responding officers after an hours-long standoff at his home in the town of Franklin on Aug.
+6, according to state police.
 Lynch was sought after a non-fatal shooting in Delhi the previous night.